Sign up to receive e-newsletters, discounts and promotions

 Overlook Farm is what an escape to the country is supposed be, with commanding views of pastures and the majestic Mississippi River.
 Designed to evoke the feel of an English manor, the experience is all elegance and serenity, whether you stay at Rackheath House, Cedarcrest Manor or The Farm House.

-Art gallery co-op offering a variety of hand-made items from prize-winning Missouri artisans: a selection of fine art and fine crafts, including photography, pottery, watercolors, collage, fiber art, copper, silver, clay and glass.
+Art gallery co-op offering a variety of hand-made items from prize-winning Missouri artisans: a selection of fine art and fine crafts, including photography, pottery, fiber art, copper, hand-woven accessories, silver, clay and glass.
+A visiting artist is on hand every weekend.

-Located on the banks of the Mississippi River, in downtown Clarksville.
+Located on the banks of the Mississippi River, in historic downtown Clarksville.

 The 1845 Historic Elgin/Cottrell House Museum in Clarksville, Missouri, is the oldest house in Pike County.
 Built by a founding father of Clarksville on a land grant from President Monroe, the 3000-square-foot home has been restored to the antebellum period and houses one of the largest collections of antique furniture, accessories and oil painted portraits of that period.